Moreover, through this guide, we will help you have amazing days in Vienna. Thus, with less hassle and more tips about the city.

 Furthermore, as travelers too, it warms our heart also to help others to have an amazing adventure in places like Vienna.

-Thus, the City of Music where a rich history lies and great architecture stands.
+Also, the City of Music is where a rich history lies and great architecture stands.
 From amazing people to stunning destinations, surely you will love Vienna as we did.

 Finally, without further ado, let’s explore and conquer Vienna.

 Of course, we want to start with a simple intro to the things you need to know before coming to Vienna.

 Language Spoken: German is the national language in Austria.
 Therefore, the majority of the population in Vienna speak German.

 Nevertheless, don’t you worry because they can speak fluent English, too.
 Especially the educated and young populace of the city.
 However, some locals can also follow Spanish, French and Italian, too.